Larisaa16/java-games/SnakeGame/README.md

 * Apple: Appears randomly on the screen and increases the score when is eaten by the snake.
 * Score: Increases by the number of apples eaten by the snake.
 * Obstacles: The snake must avoid them so he won't die.
+* * The snake is teleporting from one edge of the screen to another instead of colliding with the edges.

 #### The game consists in 3 classes: